-In 2018 the Board of Directors has set up a specific Internal Control and Risk Committee, anticipating the provisions of IVASS Regulation n.
+In 2019 the Board of Directors has set up a specific Remuneration Committee, in compliance with the provisions of IVASS Regulation n.
 38/2018.

 The Committee is composed of three directors, of which one Coordinator and two independent, and it meets periodically to carry out the control activities outlined above.